 The Definitive Guide to Org Charts

 Finding org charts of specific companies is not easy.
-There is no place you can go, of which I am aware, to purchase and immediately download an org chart of a target company of your choice.
-Rather, you likely will need to hire a research firm to build the org chart for you from scratch.
+There is no place you can go, of which I am aware, to purchase and immediately download an organizational chart of a target company of your choice.
+Rather, you likely will need to hire a research firm to build the chart for you from scratch.
 How do we know that?
 We are an investigative research firm that offers custom org chart research.
 It is what we do.
 In fact, we are obsessed in that way.
 That’s why we have written the definitive guide to org charts.

 Org charts are simple but powerful things.
 They give you line-of-sight into an organization, whether it is a direct competitor, a company in an adjacent industry, or another kind of organization entirely.
 Put another way, org charts serve as a kind of treasure map, only the treasures you discover are precious competitive insights that few others have.

 1.1 The business case for org chart intelligence

 Business schools, including The Kellogg School of Management at Northwestern University, teach the value of original organizational chart research of other companies.
 “Analyzing a firm’s organizational structure can . . . reveal much about the competencies and areas of competitive advantage within the organization” — according to research by David Besanko, a Professor of Management and Strategy at The Kellogg School of Management at Northwestern University, and by his colleagues Pierre Régibeau and Katharine Rockett of the University of Essex.

 “Much like an architectural blueprint, a firm’s organizational chart can reveal important insights into the inner workings of the firm.
 Managers, analysts, and consultants can easily glean information about the structure—and even draw inferences about a firm’s culture—by knowing both the number of levels in an organization and the size of teams reporting to each person on the chart.”

 (For more specifics on their research, see “Reading the Org Chart“.)